A Child Trust Fund (CTF) is a long-term tax-free savings account for children.

 Find your provider

 You can find out where a CTF is held if you do not know the provider.
-Fill in the form online to ask HM Revenue and Customs (HMRC).
+Fill in the form online to ask HM Revenue and Customs (HMRC) where the account was originally opened.
 You’ll need a Government Gateway user ID and password.
 If you do not have a user ID, you can create one when you fill in the online form.

 HMRC will contact you for more information if you’ve adopted the child or a court has given you parental responsibility for them.